Philippine Airlines: Cabin

-Business class
+Business Class

 Business Class is available on all aircraft.
-It offers increased legroom and lie-flat seats on the Airbus A330, Boeing 777, Airbus A350, select Airbus A321neo.
+It offers increased legroom and lie-flat seats on the Airbus A330, Boeing 777, Airbus A350, and select Airbus A321neo aircraft.
 Philippine Airlines is the only Philippine carrier to offer business class on domestic flights.
 On medium-haul and long-haul flights, Philippine Airlines provides amenity kits from L'Occitane en Provence.

 Seats on the early Boeing 777s feature angled-flat seats manufactured by Recaro, while some of the latest aircraft feature lie-flat seats by Zodiac Aerospace (now Safran), arranged in a 2-3-2 configuration.
-Reconfigured Airbus A330s and the Airbus A350 feature lie-flat seats manufactured by Thompson Aero Seating, in a seating configuration of 1-2-1.
+Reconfigured Airbus A330s and the Airbus A350s feature lie-flat seats manufactured by Thompson Aero Seating, in a seating configuration of 1–2–1.
 A350 and A330 Business Class seats also feature Lantal air cushions, a four-way headrest, a storage shelf for personal belongings, a headphone hook, and a padded inner shell that absorbs noise.

 Seats feature 15-inch (Boeing 777), 18.5-inch (Airbus A330 and Airbus A350), and 15.4-inch (Airbus A321neo) personal in-flight entertainment monitors with video on demand, as well as in-seat power.
 The seats feature a USB port where passengers can charge mobile devices.
 Passengers are also given noise-cancelling headphones.
 Select Airbus A321neos also feature lie-flat seats manufactured by Rockwell Collins (now Collins Aerospace), arranged in a 2-2 layout.
 They have a 60-inch seat pitch and a maximum seat width of 23 inches when fully flat.
 Business Class seats on Airbus A321ceos recline and have a seat pitch of 39 in.
 They feature a laptop power supply (both AC and USB).